Your Nearest Location:

 • Having a large number of moles, especially of certain types

-People with the greatest likelihood of developing skin cancer are those with the fairest skin, though it must be remembered that even very dark-skinned people can develop, and even die from, skin cancer, so everyone requires skin check-ups.
+The people most likely to develop skin cancer are those with the fairest skin.
+However, it must be remembered that even very dark-skinned people can develop, and even die from, skin cancer, so everyone requires skin check-ups.

 Skin types are classified by numbers 1-6, according to tone and sensitivity to UV rays, number one being the most sensitive: